saikarthik26/Approximate-Systolic-Arrays/README.md

 # Approximate-Systolic-Arrays
-Design and Evaluation of Inexact Computation based Systolic Array for Convolution Published in LASCAS 2023
+Design and Evaluation of Inexact Computation based Systolic Array for Convolution, LASCAS 2023